 Cave and Basin

-On this day in 1885, Canada established its first national park.
-It was named after the Banffshire region in Scotland, where two of the original directors of the Canadian Pacific Railway were born.
-More than a century later, Banff remains the most popular national park in Canada, drawing more than four million visitors each year.
+On this day in 1885, Canada established a nature reserve in the Rocky Mountains that later become the country's first national park.
+It was named after the Banffshire region in Scotland, where two of the original directors of the Canadian Pacific Railway (CPR) were born.
+More than a century later, Banff National Park remains one of the most popular tourism destinations in Canada, drawing over four million visitors each year.

-News of the hot springs spread fast.
-Miners, prospectors, and railway workers began flocking to the pools and it wasn't long before more people tried to declare rights to the land.
+News of their discovery spread fast.
+People from nearby work camps flocked to the hot springs to soak in the mineral-rich water and disagreements quickly ensued over rights to the land.
 After a tense legal battle, Alexander Burgess, the Deputy Minister of the Interior, rejected the claims of the feuding parties, believing that Cave and Basin should remain under the control of the government for the sake of public interest.

 William Pearce was the one to submit a proposal outlining the boundaries for a nature reserve on Sulphur Mountain, officially marking the creation of Banff National Park.
-As well intentioned as these developments might have been, it is important to note that little regard was given to the rights of Indigenous peoples who called the mountains home.
-This is an unfortunate reality, but one that must be acknowledged when celebrating the otherwise momentous occasion of Canada’s first national park.
+As well intentioned as these developments might have been, it's important to note that zero regard was given to the rights of Indigenous peoples, whose presence in the Rocky Mountains dates back thousands of years.
+This erasure must be acknowledged when discussing the otherwise momentous occasion of Canada’s first national park.

 In 2013, Parks Canada commissioned Roland Rollinmud, a Stoney First Nations artist, to create a painting for display near the entrance to Cave and Basin.
 It shows traditional Indigenous uses for the hot springs, giving visitors a more complete depiction of the history of the site.
 You can read more about how the Nakoda peoples have maintained a connection to their ancestral land in Courtney W. Mason's book Spirits of the Rockies: Reasserting an Indigenous Presence in Banff National Park.